dmulholl/shortcodes/readme.md

 ## Installation

-You can incorporate the `shortcodes.py` file directly into your Python package.
+You can incorporate the `shortcodes.py` file directly into your Python application.
 The library is entirely self-contained and its code has been placed in the public domain.

 Alternatively, you can install the shortcodes library from the Python package index using `pip`: